 Heart disease is the leading cause of death in the United States, according to the Centers for Disease Control and Prevention (CDC).
 How to prevent heart disease?
 Some risk factors are connected to family history and genetics, but others depend on your conscious choices and lifestyle.
 You do not have the power to change your family history and genetics, but you can take steps to reduce the risk of heart disease by adopting a healthy lifestyle.
-Anyone at any age can follow these simple tips for preventing heart disease.
+We've got 6 tips for preventing heart disease below (plus one to thrive on!)
+Anyone at any age can follow these simple heart-health practices.

 1. Do Not Smoke (or Quit)